 Establish methods to screen patients, staff, and visitors for flu-like symptoms at every point of entry to the facility when flu activity increases in your community.

 Develop and publicize workplace visitation policies and procedures for flu patients.
-Use HHS/CDC's Prevention Strategies for Seasonal Influenza in Healthcare Settings to develop visitation policies for healthcare settings.
+Use CDC's Prevention Strategies for Seasonal Influenza in Healthcare Settings to develop visitation policies for healthcare settings.

 Limit patient transport.
 Conduct exams and procedures at the bedside, instead of transporting the patient to other areas of the facility.
 Place a surgical mask on the patient, if tolerated, when being transported out of the room.